 While most people know that it is important to exercise for their health, many have a difficult time staying on track and making exercise a part of their daily routine.
 It can help to start slowly and do a little more every day to begin to make exercise a daily habit.
 Use the buddy system, and find a partner to exercise with you.
 Do what you like to do, and vary your exercise, if possible, to prevent boredom.
 Tennis, dance, tai chi and yoga are examples of exercises that can help improve balance, posture, strength, flexibility, engage the mind, and can be done with partners or in groups.

-Whether it is due to time constraints or simply because you become bored with your exercise routine, the following strategies can help you stay with a program and become a lifelong exerciser.
+Whether it is due to time constraints or simply because you become bored with your Parkinson’s exercise program, the following strategies can help you stay with a program and become a lifelong exerciser.

 Before you begin an exercise program, it is helpful to plan how you will overcome day-to-day challenges that may prevent you from sticking to your routine.
 Here is a list of some common barriers: